Monday, November 3, 2025

 Some students may have specific goals in mind.
 One of my clients planned to hike from one state to another, and only wanted to learn enough about plants to know which ones were safe to eat.

 Whatever their skill level, or goal, I found hands on activities to be very helpful.
-The clients/students need something to help reinforce what they are learning and their goals.
+The clients/students need something to help reinforce what they are learning and that also augment their goals.

 As with any type of learner, whether child or adult, people can have different learning styles.
 Some may be more visual learners, others more auditory, etc. If you are tutoring your adult student one on one, you can tailor the lessons more to their individual learning style.
 However, I have found that it is a good idea to offer a variety of activities that can enhance a different type of focus.
 The different types of focus can help to reinforce and build learning across the board.